VioletCutler/Mocha-Chai-Test-Solution/readme.md

 ## **Make sure to remove the x from each test you plan on testing.
 For example xit => it**

+## To run your tests use command: npm run test
+## To check test coverage use command: npm run coverage

 ## You can find a solution to these exercises in the solution branch of this repo